*Updated June 2024

 In the summer you can check out the Stiffkey Cricket Club playing on Sunday's at the playing field (accessed on Hollow Lane).
 You can see their upcoming fixtures in the Local Lynx magazine too.

-Open gardens - Warborough House in the village sometimes opens up as part of the NGS.org open gardens scheme.
-Take a look at their website to see if it is opening up in 2024.
+Open gardens - Warborough House in the village sometimes opens up as part of the NGS.org open gardens scheme usually the Sunday of the bank holiday in late May.
+Take a look at their website to see if it is opening up in 2025.

 North Norfolk Open Studios - Stiffkey artist, Sophia Williams, opens up her studio doors during the May/June half term as part of the open studios event (run by volunteers).

 Stiffkey local history group host pop up events.
-Their next event is 26th, 27th and 28th August in St John's church, Stiffkey.
+Their next event is the August Bank holiday in 2024 in St John's church, Stiffkey.

-The Maritime Heritage Centre BBQ - taking place from 5pm-8pm on Weds 23rd August 2023 at the heritage centre on the Green Way.
+The Maritime Heritage Centre BBQ - taking place TBC at the heritage centre on the Green Way.

 Visit using Public Transport